Fast Similarity Sketching

 \subsection{Our contribution}

 In this paper we obtain a sketch which essentially obtains the best of both worlds.
 That is, strong concentration guarantees for similarity estimation as well as a fast expected sketch creation time of $O(t\log t + |A|)$.
+On top of that, our new sketching algorithm is simple and easy to implement.

-Our new sketch can be seen as a mixture between sampling with and without replacement and in many cases outperforms MinHash.
+Our new sketch can be seen as a mixture between sampling with and without replacement and in many cases outperforms $t\times$MinHash.
 An example of this can be seen in the toy example of \Cref{fig:histogram}, where the ``without replacement''-part of our sketch gives better concentration compared to MinHash.
-Our sketch can be directly employed in any place where $t\times$MinHash is currently employed to improve the running time.
+Our sketch can be employed in places where $t\times$MinHash is currently employed to improve the running time from the ``quadratic'' $O(t\cdot |A|)$ to the ``near-linear'' $O(t\log t + |A|)$.
 In this paper we focus on two popular applications, which are large-scale learning with linear SVM and approximate similarity search with LSH.
-We describe these applications in more detail below.
+Before discussing these applications, we describe our result more formally.